david-cako/toggl-hammer/README.md

     export TOGGL_API_KEY=[YOUR KEY HERE]

-And then use pip from parent directory to install:
+And then install with pip (from parent directory):

     pip install toggl_hammer